Top 20 Tips on How to Travel Carry-On Only

 - Will you be buying gifts?
 If so, you may want to reconsider the all-carry-on option.
 Or, if you can get away with it, leave a small amount of space free and only purchase the small, essential gift(s).
 Keep in mind your bag weight when making purchases.

 - At the end of the trip, reassess what you used and didn’t use.
-This will help your next trip.
-Also, re-up and organize your travel essentials (toiletries, etc.) and put them back in your carry-on and personal item bags to be on the ready for your next trip.
-This will save you time.
+This will help pack for your next solo trip.
+Re-up and organize your travel essentials (toiletries, etc.) and put them back in your carry-on and personal item bags to be on the ready.
+This will save you packing time.

 Dress for Travel Comfort